-Users of Crossref’s Plus service can access similar data snapshots that we updated monthly.
-These are also tar files, but we distribute them via the Plus service API, and you need a Plus API token to access them.
+Users of the Metadata Plus service can access similar data snapshots that we updated monthly.
+These are also tar files, but we distribute them via the REST API with access via a Plus API token.

-In either case, these files are large and unwieldy.
+In either case, these files are large and can be difficult to handle.
 This document provides you with tips that should make your life easier when handling Crossref public metadata files and Plus snapshots.

 Downloading the public data file directly from AWS

-A copy of the public data file is stored on AWS S3 in a bucket configured with the “Requester Pays” option.
+Since 2023, the public data file has also been made available via a “Requester Pays” option to provide access for organisations that don’t permit downloads via torrent services.
+A copy is stored on AWS S3 in a bucket configured with the “Requester Pays” option.
 This means that rather than the bucket owner (Crossref) paying for bandwidth and transfer costs when downloading objects, the requester pays instead.
+The cost is expected to vary slightly year to year depending on variables like file size and end-user setups.
+The 2024 file is approximately 200 GB, and plugging that into this calculator results in an estimated cost of $18 USD.
 More information about “Requester Pays” can be found in the AWS documentation.

 The bucket is called api-snapshots-reqpays-crossref.
 You can use either the AWS CLI or the AWS REST API to access it.
 There are code examples in the AWS documentation.